gongminmin/ImpulseDrive/README.md

 We'd like to make it easy to implement, so people can build it as a hobby project.

+NOTE: Please turn on git LFS when cloning this project.

 ## Method

 There are many different engine designs for spacecraft propulsion, check [wikipedia](https://en.wikipedia.org/wiki/Spacecraft_propulsion#Table_of_methods) for a list.
 The only one design among them that fits these requirements is magnetoplasmadynamic thruster, a.k.a, MPDT or MPD thruster.
 More details in [MPD](Doc/Mpd.md).